-The Ph.D. program in Biosocial Anthropology at the University of California at Santa Barbara is designed to provide each student by graduation with: (1) a comprehensive knowledge of general anthropology, including the traditional four fields of ethnology, archaeology, linguistics, and especially biological or physical anthropology; (2) a professional introduction to the full range of scientific approaches, conceptual tools and core knowledge that have been developed in the biological, behavioral and social sciences, including cognitive science, demography, developmental biology, ecology, economics, environmental science, evolutionary biology, life history theory, neuroscience, psychology, and statistics; (3) solid grounding in the theory, practice, and research design relevant to the student's intended career path, (4) professional objectives and an active research program, (5) the practical skills necessary for field work, laboratory work, experimental work, and data analysis; (6) oral and writing skills necessary for professional communication.
+The Ph.D. program in Integrative Anthropological Sciences (IAS) Anthropology at the University of California at Santa Barbara is designed to provide each student by graduation with: (1) a comprehensive knowledge of general anthropology, including the traditional four fields of ethnology, archaeology, linguistics, and especially biological or physical anthropology; (2) a professional introduction to the full range of scientific approaches, conceptual tools and core knowledge that have been developed in the biological, behavioral and social sciences, including cognitive science, demography, developmental biology, ecology, economics, environmental science, evolutionary biology, life history theory, neuroscience, psychology, and statistics; (3) solid grounding in the theory, practice, and research design relevant to the student's intended career path, (4) professional objectives and an active research program, (5) the practical skills necessary for field work, laboratory work, experimental work, and data analysis; (6) oral and writing skills necessary for professional communication.

 At the time each student enters the program, he or she is assigned a faculty advisor who will direct the student's studies through the first two years.
 During this period, the faculty advisor may be changed, as described below.
 Through a written contract, the student, advisor, and the student's M.A. committee formalize an individual program of study through which the student gains basic training in anthropology, biology, and allied fields, as well as the field, laboratory and analytical skills necessary to accomplish his or her professional goals.
 The M.A. committee is formed at the same time the contract is developed and submitted for approval by the student.
 This contract typically includes two years of course work, directed reading, and independent study.
-The student, as part of the contract, must select between the two tracks offered by the wing: (1) bioarchaeology; or (2) behavioral ecology/evolutionary psychology, based on the professional community the student anticipates joining upon obtaining the Ph.D.